Since abrogation of Article 370, Pakistan violated ceasefire over 300 times

 While the police are investigating whether this module had a role in killing civilians in the area, sources say that initial findings reveal they were part of a propaganda module of the outfit.

 The police say that they are questioning Aijaz Mir, Omar Mir, Tawseef Najar, Imitiyaz Najar, Omar Akbar, Faizan Latief, Danish Habib and Showkat Ahmad Mir.
-They were not only trying to intimidate people in the area, but were also spreading false propaganda to create tension.
+They were not only trying to intimidate people in the area but were also spreading false propaganda to create tension.

 The police found that they had prepared posters to warn people against supporting the Indian administration.
-They were also distributing material to intimidate people and spread mis-information, the police have also learnt.
+They were also distributing the material to intimidate people and spread misinformation, the police have also learnt.

-The police is currently looking for Sajad Mir, Mudddasir Pandith and Asif Maqbool Bhat on whose instructions the 8 persons were acting.
+The police currently looking for Sajad Mir, Mudddasir Pandith and Asif Maqbool Bhat on whose instructions the 8 persons were acting.

 Sources say that this is something that the Lashkar-e-Tayiba is trying to do in every district in the Valley.
 Ever since the abrogation of Article 370, terror groups have tried to intimidate people against supporting the decision of the government.